Ina-Lin-yu-an/AICUP_2021/README.md

 BERT version by Yu-An Lin

 ## Pre-Process data
-Create two folder:Train_only and Public_only
+Create two folder:Train_only and Public_only.
 Run the preprocess.ipynb
 ## 1. Bert Next Sentence Prediction
 Those preprocessed npz files do not need to run again.
 And the npz file name in ipynb is the same as the file in this folder.